-The optical system is shown in Fig. 5, and each optical element is described in Table I. It is formed exclusively by lenses, leveraging the scintillator plate full resolution, in contrast to systems where the use of fibre optics limits the signal resolution to the size of the fibre bundle.
+The optical system, shown in Fig. 5, is formed exclusively by lenses, leveraging the scintillator plate full resolution, in contrast with systems where the use of fibre optics limits the signal resolution to the size of the fibre bundle.
 A beam splitter allows monitoring of the scintillator plate by two different cameras simultaneously.
 One camera provides good spatial resolution to capture sharp pictures of the scintillator plate.
 With this, one can resolve the velocity-space of the impinging ions using the strike map described in Sec.
 II.
-The other camera is an avalanche photo-diode (APDCAM 10G)12 camera with a sampling rate of 2 MHz.
-This in combination with a fast scintillator material (P46) makes it possible to detect fast-ion loss fluctuations, which can be correlated with the MHD activity of the plasma.
+The other camera is an avalanche photo-diode $(APD)^{10}$ camera with a sampling rate of 2 MHz.
+This, in combination with a fast scintillator material (P46) makes it possible to detect fast-ion loss fluctuations, which can be correlated with the MHD activity of the plasma.